dvdsgl/fieldbook-sharp/README.md

 // Get todo by Id
 ToDo todo = await sheet.Get(0);

-// Or get a todo this hipster way via indexer var hipsterTodo = await sheet[42];
+// Or get a todo the hipster way via indexer var hipsterTodo = await sheet[42];

 // Change a todo